Why the heck would a small business need an app?

 Being accessible and top of mind to your customers is another crucial element of increasing sales through a mobile app.
 Missouri’s REMIX Coffee Co. uses push notifications to let customers know the REMIX coffee truck’s current location.
 “With our truck being mobile, we knew we needed an app that told our customers constantly where we are since we don’t have one set location,” owner Kate Burton explains.
 “Through push notifications, we are able to let our customers know where we are and what deals we have going on.”

 The REMIX Coffee Co. also uses another popular mobile tool for boosting sales: a loyalty program that rewards repeat customers.
-“We’ve gained a lot of regulars due to our Como app.
+“We’ve gained a lot of regulars due to our Swiftic app.
 Our loyalty card option is probably the biggest hit with our customers.
 Every 10th drink they purchase, they get one free,” Kate says.

 Reason 3: to run with the big dogs

 Finally, Clutch’s survey found that 35% of small businesses with apps created those apps in order to be competitive in the market.

 Given the affordability of DIY solutions like Swiftic, today more and more small businesses are able to build apps that help them level the playing field with their larger competitors.
 For instance, the Clubhouse sportswear retailer regularly uses its Swiftic app to attract users through raffles and contests, typically receiving 150 to 200 new app downloads per contest.

 These incentives have been critical in growing the Clubhouse’s user base in a competitive market.
 “Swiftic makes mobile technology more accessible to small businesses, which allows them to compete—in real time—with large competitors,” explains owner Chris Torti.